 Can You Include Non-Citizen Children in Your U Visa Application?

-Including non-citizen children in a U visa application as "derivatives" is possible depending on your age, their age, and their location, as follows.
+It is possible to include non-citizen children in a U visa application as "derivatives," depending on your age, the children's age, and their location, as follows.

 - If you are under 21, your children under 18 can be included in your U visa application.
 This is true whether they are inside or outside the United States.